MiDataInt/mdi-pipelines-framework/docs/workflow_styles.md/mdi.md

 ### Logic for breaking actions into steps

-There are many logics by which you might break an action into steps, such as:
+There are many logics by which you might break an action into steps:

 - a desire to keep an interim file that was slow to create
 - a desire to organize and modularize the log/report structure
 - an inherently modular structure to the code called by each step
 - steps use different modes of parallelization
 - it helped you build a pipeline in an incremental fashion
-- etc.

 ### Commands and options relevant to actions steps